 5 Culprits for Year-end Finance headaches -and how to ease the pain in 2019 & Beyond

-Data Analytics Blog Series (Managed by Aileen Aherne, Marketing Manager @ ProStrategy)
+Data Analytics Blog Series (Aileen Aherne, Marketing Manager @ ProStrategy)

 (Original Blog by Paul Bard, IBM 2019)

 Year-end finance challenges remain much the same.
 Tasks like closing the books on the year just passed and finalising plans and budgets for the year to come remain top priorities for finance teams.
 But planning, budgeting and forecasting are still hindered by some pretty common problems.